qruto/laravel-flora/README.md

 Use default or define custom chain of actions required to **install** or **update** application.

 Updating the application is required after any dependencies change.
-Automate this process by adding `update` command to your application `composer.json` script `post-autoload-dump` section and remove default `vendor:publish` command from `post-update-cmd` section.
+You can automate this process by adding `@php artisan update` command to your application `composer.json` script `post-autoload-dump` section and remove default `vendor:publish` command from `post-update-cmd` section.
 `update` command will take care of assets publishing.